stemey/baucis/README.md

       publish: false, // don't add API routes automatically
       select: 'foo +bar -password', // select fields for all queries
       findBy: 'baz', // use this field instead of `_id` for queries
+      lastModified: 'lastUpdatedField', // Set the `Last-Modified` HTTP header using this field
       restrict: function (query, request) {
         // Only retrieve bars that are children of the given foo query.where('parent', request.params.fooId);